 The most popular season to go whale watching in Tofino is between June and September.
 Make sure to book your trip then if you want to have the best chance of seeing a whale!

-Tofino can be explored by land, sea, and even by air!
+There are so many things to do in Tofino and they be explored by land, sea, and even by air!

 In addition to charter flights to various islands and inlets in the Clayoquot Sound, you can book a tour on a scenic flight around the area.
 A scenic flight tour in Tofino can provide you with geographical facts about the area, history, fun facts, and more!